top of page

 The Buddha’s first teaching after attaining enlightenment was The Four Noble Truths.
 The First Noble Truth is “Dukkha”, which translates to “life is suffering” or “life is unsatisfactory”.

-This teaching seemed really disheartening to me when I first learned it.
-As my studies have evolved, I am able to see the beauty in the teaching.
+This teaching seemed disheartening to me when I first learned it.
+As my studies have evolved, I can see the beauty in the teaching.
 While we are here on this planet, we have conditions and conditioning.
 We are all interconnected in our humanness and our suffering.

 Something about this Noble Truth brings a sense of peace.
 We are not alone and we always have access to the support we need.